 What can I gain from my experience in The Simon Community?

 Part-time volunteers do not live in Simon houses.
 Many of our ex-residents are active part-time volunteers.
 Our part-time volunteers can be around far longer than the full time ones and so provide vital continuity.
-They are involved in most aspects of the Community, be it streetwork, tea-runs, street café, helping out in the houses, winter night shelter, women's group, day centre, driving, office work, campaigning, fundraising or using any other skills they have to help our work.
+They are involved in most aspects of the Community, be it streetwork, tea-runs, street café, winter shelter, driving, fundraising or using any other skills they have to help our work.
 It is valuable that part-time volunteers see Simon from a different perspective from the people who live here full-time.

 What is the minimum commitment?